mrleemon/rather-simple-taxonomy-navigation/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a taxonomy navigation
+Display a taxonomy navigation

 == Description ==

-Adds a taxonomy navigation
+Display a taxonomy navigation

 This plugin is experimental and is provided with no support or warranty.